Startup Org Chart Structure

 20-50 people

-At this stage, manager-supported branches are often required in engineering and GTM.
-Prioritize clear reporting for performance coaching, hiring onboarding, and cross-team execution handoffs.
+Manager-supported branches are often required in engineering and GTM.
+Prioritize consistent coaching and execution quality.

 Common structure mistakes

-- Too many founder direct reports → escalations stack up and decision-making slows.
+- Too many founder direct reports create escalation queues.

 Structural triggers for change